Dwake5/Mollys-frontend/README.md

 Make heading less high for mobile users.
 Looks a little bit squashed.

 Important!
-When clicking the form on mobile, hide the header and footer. -- Dont show header if height is under ~400
+When clicking the form on mobile, hide the header and footer. -- Don't show header if height is under ~400

-## Completed

 Made mobile way more friendly and asthetic.